 In June 1993 the Financial Accounting Standards Board (FASB) issued two comprehensive statements, Numbers 116 and 117, which established the basis for generally accepted accounting principles for not-for-profit organizations (NFP).
 In August 2016, FASB issued Accounting Standards Update (ASU) 2016-14, Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit Entities.
-The amendments, effective for all annual financial statements issued for fiscal years beginning after December 15, 2017, and for interim periods within fiscal years beginning after December 15, 2018, are intended to improve financial statement presentation by not-for-profit (NFP) organizations-a model that has existed for more than 20 years.
+The amendments, effective for all annual financial statements issued for fiscal years beginning after December 15, 2018, are intended to improve financial statement presentation by not-for-profit (NFP) organizations-a model that has existed for more than 20 years.
 The new guidance will affect substantially all NFPs, including religious organizations, and requires NFPs to improve their presentation and disclosures to provide more relevant information about their resources (and the changes in those resources) to their donors, grantors, creditors, and other users.
 There are qualitative and quantitative requirements in a number of areas, including net asset classes, investment return, expenses, liquidity and availability of resources, and presentation of operating cash flows.
 The following summary focuses on these new disclosure requirements.